-The New TSDR!
-Trademark Status and Document Retrieval
+TSDR Trademark Status and Document Retrieval

 (TSDR is at http://tsdr.uspto.gov/)

-The new features of TSDR include:
+The features of TSDR include:

 Why is the TSDR important?
 The USPTO uses document steps to advance a trademark application through the necessary steps to get to final disposition of registration or abandonment.
 Each of these steps has one or more documents that show the step.